 Organization of LFMI

-LFMI is organized in a fashion typical to most of NIH.
-Presently, there are independent sections that share significant intellectual and physical resources.
-Jeff Duyn heads the Advanced Imaging Section and Alan Koretsky heads the Functional and Molecular Metabolism Section.
+LFMI is organized in a fashion typical to most of NIH with a major goal of developing high field MRI of the brain.
+Presently, there are two independent Sections that share significant intellectual and physical resources.
+Jeff Duyn heads the Advanced Imaging Section, and Alan Koretsky heads the Section of Plasticity and Imaging of the Nervous System.
 Dr. Koretsky also serves as Chief of the LFMI.
-In addition, there are Core Staff that offer scientific, engineering, information technology, and administrative expertise to the members of LFMI.
+The MRI Engineering Team, led by Dr. Gudino, complements these two Sections by developing new hardware technologies to advance ultra-high field MRI.
+In addition to these three groups the LFMI has administrative expertise to assist members with the recruitment of personal, generation of research protocols and collaborations.
 LFMI is in the intramural research program of the National Institutes of Neurological Disorders.
 Physically most of LFMI is located in the NIH In Vivo NMR Center, a multi-institutional building dedicated to advancing MRI located in Building 10.
 In addition to LFMI, the NIH NMR Center contains active research programs from the Laboratory of Cardiac Energetics, NHLBI, the Laboratory of Diagnostic Radiology Research, CC, the Section on Functional Imaging Methods, Laboratory of Brain and Cognition, NIMH, and the Stroke Diagnostic and Therapeutics Section in the Stroke Branch, NINDS.
 These groups have strong interactions and a large range of imaging resources.